jordanoverbye/jordanoverbye/README.md

-### 👋 Hello, I'm a Engineer at Thinkmill who enjoys working with React, Node and GraphQL.
+### Hello 👋, I'm a Software Engineer at Thinkmill who enjoys working with React, Node and GraphQL.

 📫 jordanoverbye@gmail.com